zakariachowdhury/arabic-reader/README.md

    RESEND_API_KEY=your_resend_api_key
    NEXT_PUBLIC_APP_NAME=TaskFlow
    ```
-   *Note: `BETTER_AUTH_URL` is automatically inferred from your environment in development (localhost:3000).
+   *Note: You can generate secret with this command `openssl rand -base64 32`. `BETTER_AUTH_URL` is automatically inferred from your environment in development (localhost:3000).
 For production, set it in Vercel environment variables.*

 ### 4. Run Migrations
 Generate and run migrations to set up your database schema: